aposteriori-sg/tutorials/courses/10 Arduino with mBlock/30 Analog IO/90 Challenge 2d.md

 Let's say Panda can move on the X-Axis from -50 to 50 (it can move more, but it's up to you to figure out how much!).

-The our mapping function would look like this:
+Our mapping function would look like this:

 ![](images/maptoxaxis.svg)